turbonomic/tbutil/docs/JS-ADDINS.md

 The "headers" parameter is an array of strings that are used as column headers.
 The following special header formats are understood..
 - If a header string starts with ">", then content of the column is right-justified.
 - If a header starts with "#", then the content is dispayed as a right-justified integer.
 - If a header starts with a "{...}" specification, then this is stripped and ignored (this syntax is used for Excel output formatting by `writeTable()` but is ignored by `printTable()`).
-To find the correct format string use Excel's "Format Cell" dialogue and select number/custom.
+  - To find the correct format string use Excel's "Format Cell" dialogue and select number/custom.
+  - Example: to format a number with 2 digit precision you could use "{0.00}".
 - A header starting  with ">{...}" is equivalent to "{...}" but the column is right-justified.

 The "rows" parameter is an array of arrays.
 The number of cells in each sub-array MUST be the same as the number of header strings.